Oglesby/l5r-auto-sheet/README.md

 After ssh'ing into the VM

     > cd /source
-    > npm install
+    > npm install --no-bin-links
     > bower install
     > gulp

 will download the project's dependencies, build it, and begin serving the app on port 9000.
+If the npm command complains about `Maximum call stack size exceeded`, just run it again.
 The app can be accessed by navigating to `http://localhost:9000` on the host machine.